Menu

 What if I am not sure if an OG Practitioner is certified by OG Canada?

 Check out our membership directory.
-You can search our database a number of different ways to find if the practitioner you are looking for is listed there.
+You can search our database to check if the practitioner you are considering for your child is listed there.

 Hiring a Practitioner